apache/directory-fortress-core/README-QUICKSTART.txt

 d. if debian platform and using sudo, edit file named 'build.properties' and insert sudo password here:

-sudo.pw=yoursudopwhere
+sudo.pw=your pw here

-note: If not using sudo it is important to leave the value empty.
-Otherwise the installation will fail. sudo.pw=
+note: If not using sudo it is important to leave this param's value empty, like below, otherwise the 'init-slapd' target will fail. sudo.pw=

 ___________________________________________________________________________________